HelpBot Assistant

 Browser Storage

-Browser storage refers to the mechanisms provided by web browsers to store data locally on a user’s device.
-Syncfusion® React components utilize the following storage options only.
+Browser storage allows web applications to store data locally on a user’s device.
+Syncfusion® React components utilize Local Storage for specific features.

 Local Storage